 The exhibit’s 16-foot projection displays a lively animated scene that includes massive plant-eating Titanosaurs in the background.
 A cast of dinosaur characters then begins to appear: a meat-eating Eotryrannus tracks visitors in response to their movements, while a small pack of Deinonychus hides from guests when they appear.
+A slow-moving Ankylosaurus then appears and visitors are then prompted to pet this armored, but friendly, dino.
 When an Eolambia mother and baby appear in the scene, visitors can even stretch their arms and feed them ferns!

 The exhibit makes use of the new Microsoft Azure Kinect to track visitor movements and provide corresponding dinosaur interaction.
 The same technology presents a warning if visitors are not observing 6-foot social distancing.
 This reminder allows visitors to more safely interact with the Digital Dinos exhibit in the age of COVID-19.